carvel-dev/carvel/site/content/kapp/docs/develop/config.md

 ### diffMaskRules

 `diffMaskRules` specify which field values should be masked in diff.
 By default `v1/Secret`'s `data` fields are masked.
 Currently only applied to `deploy` command.

+### preflightRules

+Available in v0.60.1+.

+`preflightRules` specify configuration for [preflight checks](preflight.md).
+Specifying the `name` of a preflight check enables it; additional configuration via the `config` field may be optionally provided.
+The contents of the `config` field are specific to each preflight check.

+The `--preflight` flag overrides the enabled setting in the configuration:
+* If a preflight check is omitted from the `--preflight` flag, it is disabled regardless of its presence in the configuration file.
+* If a preflight check is specified in the `--preflight` flag, it is enabled regardless of its absense in the confguration file.

 ### changeGroupBindings